Psychological pricing: Historical comments

 In the former Czechoslovakia, people called this pricing "baťovská cena" ("Baťa's price"), referring to Tomáš Baťa, a Czech manufacturer of footwear.
 He began to widely use this practice in 1920.

 Price ending has also been used by retailers to highlight sale or clearance items for administrative purposes.
 A retailer might end all regular prices in 95 and all sale prices in 50.
 This makes it easy for a buyer to identify which items are discounted when looking at a report.

 In its 2005 United Kingdom general election manifesto, the Official Monster Raving Loony Party proposed the introduction of a 99-pence coin to "save on change".

 A recent trend in some monetary systems as inflation gradually reduces the value of money is to eliminate the smallest denomination coin (typically 0.01 of the local currency).
 The total cost of purchased items is then rounded up or down to, for example, the nearest 0.05.
 This may have an effect on future just-below pricing, especially at small retail outlets where single-item purchases are more common, encouraging vendors to price with .98 and .99 endings, which are rounded up when .05 is the smallest denomination, while .96 and .97 are rounded down.
 An example of this practice is in Australia, where 5 cents has been the smallest denomination coin since 1992, but pricing at .98 or .99 on items under several hundred dollars is still almost universally applied (e.g.: $1.99–299.99), while goods on sale often price at .94 and its variations.
-Finland and the Netherlands were the first two countries using the euro currency to eliminate the 1- and 2-cent coins.
+Finland and the Netherlands were the first two countries using the euro currency to eliminate the 1-cent and 2-cent coins.